Objective and Scope

 Trading Restrictions and Blackout Periods

-It is illegal for anyone with knowledge of material information affecting a public issuer that has not been publicly disclosed to purchase or sell securities of that issuer.
-It is also illegal for anyone to inform any other person of material non-public information, except in the necessary course of business and where approved by the Disclosure Committee.
+It is illegal for anyone with knowledge of material information affecting a public issuer (including ARC) that has not been publicly disclosed to purchase or sell securities of that issuer.
+It is also illegal for anyone to inform any other person of material non-public information except in the necessary course of business and where approved by the Disclosure Committee.
 There are serious sanctions for these matters, including substantial fines and potential jail sentences of up to 10 years for insider trading and up to 5 years for "tipping".
-Therefore, directors, officers and employees with knowledge of confidential or material information about ARC or counter-parties in negotiations of potentially material transactions are prohibited from trading securities of ARC or any counter-party until the information has been fully disclosed and a reasonable period has passed for the information to be widely disseminated.
+Therefore, directors, officers and employees with knowledge of confidential or material information about ARC or other public issuers are prohibited from trading securities of ARC or any such other public issuer until the information has been fully disclosed and a reasonable period has passed for the information to be widely disseminated.

 Blackout periods will not apply to the participation of directors, officers and employees in ARC's automatic dividend reinvestment plan (the "DRIP") but will apply to entering into, or terminating participation in, the DRIP during any blackout period or any contribution of cash to the DRIP during any blackout period.